 How to fix duplicate listings?

 Managing duplicates can be a tedious task.
+Duplicate listings can harm search rankings, user experience, traffic, and revenue.
 You have two options:

 - You can manually set the listings as permanently closed or merge the two listings.